In this article

 “I got totally lost in the first few years of motherhood — to the point where I didn’t know myself.
 I didn’t know my spouse.
 I was literally just mom.”

-—Sarah Calloway, a stay-at-home mom of two in Seattle
+—Sarah Calloway, a Seattle mom

-How to deal with mom guilt
+How to ditch mom guilt

 For Calloway, experiencing severe burnout negated any feelings of guilt she had around taking care of herself.
 While being a stay-at-home parent, she reached a point of realization that she was just pushing through her day-to-day life and growing increasingly impatient with her family.
 “I got totally lost in the first few years of motherhood — to the point where I didn’t know myself,” she says.
 “I didn’t know my spouse.
 I was literally just mom.”
 Accepting a job outside the home and hiring a nanny helped her “reconnect with who [she is] independent of kids.”
 Now, as a stay-at-home parent once again, she shares that her “family’s survival depends on” her taking time for herself.

-Remember that your health and happiness are your responsibility
+You’re responsible for your health and happiness

-For Paulette Hall, a custom closet designer and mom of four in New York City, that realization hit hard after being hospitalized for a mini stroke (also known as a transient ischaemic attack).
+For Paulette Hall, a custom closet designer and mom of four in New York City, that realization hit hard after being hospitalized for a mini-stroke (also known as a transient ischaemic attack).
 She now reminds herself, “I need to survive.
 I need to take care of Paulette.
 No one else is going to do that for her.”

 She encourages moms to question those feelings and ask themselves what social rule or expectation they would be breaking if they missed bedtime to get dinner with a friend, for example.
 Ask yourself whether these feelings are informed by your values or something you believe others expect of you.

-Remember that self-care makes you a better mom
+Self-care makes you a better mom

 Through the actions that you take each day, you are modeling values for your child.
 “Discuss your self-care plans and explain why it’s essential for your overall well-being,” Breen says.
 “And when alone time is hard to come by or if there is a hiccup in your child care plans, consider alternative ways to engage together that also support your needs.
 By embracing flexibility in how we view self-care, it ensures that it remains a priority, even amidst the demands of parenting.”